shirleylberry/prebid.github.io/dev-docs/examples/ooyala-example.md

 <br>
 <div markdown="1">
 #### Line 132 to 137: Add the ad paramters to the player settings
 Create a new JSON object in the player parameters.
-The key should be the ads plugin.
+The key should be the ads plugin you're using (in our case we're using the Google IMA3 plugin).
+Inside the JSON object, you can specify an array of many ads (as we're done here), or a single ad tag.
+You must specify at least one tag_url.
-Make sure you follow correct [JSON formatting](http://www.w3schools.com/js/js_json_syntax.asp) as you add the ad parameters.
+<p>Make sure you follow correct [JSON formatting](http://www.w3schools.com/js/js_json_syntax.asp) as you add the ad parameters.</p>
 </div>
 <br><br><br>
 <br><br><br>